![]() |

 1371-1390

-When his younger uncle, David Bruce, ascended the throne in 1329, Robert fought in his support against Edward Balliol, the son of the Bruce's rival, the puppet King, John Balliol.
-He was eventually appointed co-regent along with John Randolph, Earl of Moray.
 He fought for David II at the Battle of Nevilles Cross, where David was taken prisoner but Robert fled.
 He was appointed Regent of Scotland for a second time for the duration of King David's English captivity.
 The event was the cause of friction between Robert and his uncle the King, who angrily responded by accusing him of desertion at Neville's Cross.

 The new King of Scotland had been twice married.
 His first wife, Elizabeth Mure of Rowallan, the daughter of Sir Adam Mure, had presented him with ten children.
-At the time of his accession he was married to Euphemia, daughter of Hugh, Earl of Ross, by whom he had further issue.
+At the time of his accession, he was married to Euphemia, daughter of Hugh, Earl of Ross, by whom he had further issue.

 All of Robert's children by his first wife were born out of wedlock.
-Elizabeth Mure and Robert had finally married in 1347, but because they were within the forbidden degree of consanguinity, a dispensation had to be acquired from the church which further legitimised their offspring.
+Elizabeth Mure and Robert had finally married in 1347, but because they were within the forbidden degree of consanguinity, a dispensation had to be acquired from the church which further legitimized their offspring.

 The unruly Scottish barons held little respect for their new King.
 Robert was considered an old and weak man and failed to exercise strong control over them.

 As Robert II grew increasingly infirm, his second surviving son Robert, Earl of Fife, was appointed guardian of the kingdom.
-After an ineffectual reign of nineteen years, Robert died at Dundonald on 19th April, 1390.
+After an ineffectual reign of nineteen years, Robert died at Dundonald Castle on 19th April, 1390.
 He was seventy-four at his death, a remarkable age for the time.
 He was succeeded by his son Robert III.

 The Children of Robert II